 If you want to learn to ride with confidence, the University provides up to six hours of free bike training.
 We also recommend that you register your bike on the national Bike Register at one of the University's events and that you get a Strong D-lock and good bike lights, both of which are available at a discount from the University.
+You may also want to consider renting a bike daily or termly through OxBikes.
 The University also has useful information and resources to help keep your bike in good repair and secure.